b97tsk/reactive-tree/README.md

 for an object, which corresponds with that twig:

 - when you get this property, it returns `twig.read()`.
+- when you set this property to something, it calls `twig.write(something)`.

 #### class Twig: dirty